HyperBlocker: Accelerating Rule-based Blocking in Entity Resolution using GPUs: HyperBlocker : System Overview

 \eat{ Efficient resource scheduling is vital to ensure optimal utilization of the GPU's capabilities. \Hyper incorporates heuristic resource scheduling techniques that enable workload balancing across multiple GPUs and efficient management of GPU resources.
 This ensures that GPU resources are utilized effectively, minimizing idle time and maximizing overall system performance. }

 \stitle{Architecture.} The architecture of \Hyper is shown in Figure~\ref{fig:pipeline}.
-Taken a relation $D$ of tuples and a set $\Delta$ of \MDs discovered offline as input, \Hyper divides the tuples in $D$ into $m$ disjoint partitions and asynchronously processes these data partitions in a pipelined manner, so that the execution at devices and the data transfer can be overlapped.
-Such architecture helps to mitigate the excessive I/O costs, reduce idle time, and improve hardware utilization. \looseness=-1
+Taken a relation $D$ of tuples and a set $\Delta$ of \MDs discovered offline as input, \Hyper divides the tuples in $D$ into $m$ disjoint partitions and asynchronously processes partitions in a pipelined manner, so that the execution at devices and the data transfer can be overlapped, \CR{mitigating the excessive data transfer costs.} \looseness=-1

 \etitle{Workflow.} More specifically, \Hyper works in five steps:

 \revise{ \sstab (1) \textit{Data partitioning.} \Hyper divides the tuples in $D$ into $m$ partitions, to allow parallel processing asynchronously. }